Plan one loan cancellation criteria.

 Overseas Earnings

-For borrowers living overseas, loans are written off after 30 years, similar to those residing in the UK.
+For overseas borrowers, loans are written off after 30 years, similar to those in the UK.
 However, income assessment is different for borrowers abroad.

 Fraudulent Claims

-In cases of fraudulent activity related to obtaining a student loan or repayment evasion, the Student Loans Company may take legal action.
+The Student Loans Company may take legal action in cases of fraudulent activity related to obtaining a student loan or repayment evasion.
 This could lead to criminal charges, and the debt may not be written off.

-Plan 4 and Plan 5 loans cancellation circumstances
+Plan four and Plan 5 loan cancellation circumstances.

 Cancellation Criteria

-Plan 4 and Plan 5 student loans in the UK are typically written off under specific conditions.
-For instance, if a borrower is unable to work due to a disability for an extended period, their loan may be cancelled.
-Moreover, if the borrower passes away, the outstanding loan amount is usually discharged.
+Plan four and Plan 5 student loans in the UK are typically written off under specific conditions.
+For instance, if a borrower cannot work for an extended period due to a disability, their loan may be cancelled.
+Moreover, the outstanding loan amount is usually discharged if the borrower passes away.

 Financial Hardship

-In cases of extreme financial hardship, where repaying the loan would cause undue financial strain, borrowers may apply for cancellation.
+Borrowers may apply for cancellation in extreme financial hardship, where repaying the loan would cause undue financial strain.
 This process involves providing detailed financial information to support the claim.

 Repayment Periods